vaishsridh/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I am Vaishnavi, a full stack developer at Fidelity Investments with a knack for solving problems related to large-scale Java applications.
-I majorly work on delivering libraries, microservices and provisioning servers.
+I majorly work on delivering libraries, microservices and distributed multi-tenant architecture to thousands of developers inside the company who utilize them on building various products for our customers.

 I am also an open-minded individual and focus on never-ending professional self-improvement.
 Apart from coding, I also practice yoga and watch TV series during my free time.